lo-co/bootloader-com/README.md

 For this application, we are using the GPIO pins located pins 3 and 5.
 In the application, the BCM numbering is used where pin 3 is referred to as GPIO 2 and is used to toggle the ISP line and pin 5 is GPIO 3 and is used to toggle the reset line.

+As the outputs from the Raspberry Pi are 3.3 V when high, they must be reduced to the VDDIO range (1.8 V) for the NXP in order to not create issues with VCCIO.
+For the ISP2 line, the input is attached to the ground side of switch 5 which is tied to a 1 kOhm resistor.
+To reduce the input from 3.3 to 1.8, simply run the Raspberry Pi output through approximately 830 Ohms.
+For the reset line, use a voltage dvidier where R1 is 10 kOhms and R2 is 12 kOhms.

+The UART port that the Raspberry Pi can be one of the following:

+* /dev/ttyACM0
+* /dev/ttyAMA0

 ### The Secure Provisioning Toolkit